Spring Cleaning: Overhauling Your Nursery with Safer Choice Cleaners

 The Quat Disaster

-During the pandemic, we bathed our homes in sanitizing wipes.
-Most of these rely on "Quats" (quaternary ammonium compounds).
-While they kill viruses, they leave a lingering, toxic residue on surfaces.
+Quaternary ammonium compounds ("quats") are the active ingredient in most sanitizing wipes, and during the COVID-19 pandemic we bathed our homes in them.
+While quats kill viruses, they leave a lingering, toxic residue on surfaces.
 When your baby touches the floor and licks their hands, they ingest these quats.

-Medical studies link excessive quat exposure to contact dermatitis, asthma, and even reproductive issues.
+Medical studies, including PubMed-indexed research on asthma and quaternary ammonium compounds (cited below), link excessive quat exposure to contact dermatitis, asthma, and even reproductive issues.
 We are sterilizing the dirt while introducing advanced chemical irritants.

 • Quats are the active ingredient in most disinfecting wipes.